Home » scam » why-there-are-bad-reviews-about-vaughter-wellness-owndoc-com-sarah-vaughter

 My name is Sarah Vaughter.
 I run this company.
 To me, the customer is ALWAYS right.
 I make sure that all our customers are always satisfied, at least to the full extent that my company has legal or ethical liability.
 The latter means always believing a customer on their word, even when it means we have to send a replacement without having evidence of a non-delivery or a faulty product.
 We usually send two replacements.
 So why are there bad reviews for my company?
 The bad reviews are not made by customers of ours, that's the short and simple truth.
 Example: A customer who files a chargeback for several hundred dollars for a "unauthorized transaction" and turns out to be a scammer is not a customer - it's a thief and we publicly blacklist thieves with every scrap of information we can obtain about them, as per our T&C they agreed to, and they retaliate by producing fake "bad reviews", accusing owndoc and Vaughter Wellness / Sarah Vaughter of intimidation, blackmail, harassment, not shipping what they ordered etc.

 All bad reviews I know of for Owndoc, Vaughter Wellness and Sarah Vaughter are made in extremely bad faith, meaning they are are either wholly fictional or deliberately misrepresent things with falsehoods.
+A well-documented example where we prove our innocence is here, where Abraham Cho falsely accuses us of stealing $200 from him, in revenge for us rejecting him as a customer.
 These attack pieces are intended to inflict maximum damage and can be easily recognized as such, by going so much over the top in the allegations that it becomes clear that the reviewer has ulterior motives.
-The allegations never are never substantiated with evidence and are always anonymous.
+The allegations never are substantiated with evidence and are always anonymous.
 They are made as revenge for one of the following:

 - Our exposure of a "customer" who did a fraudulent chargeback,